jordandixit/design-system/template/component-prompt.md

 ### 1. About the component

 **When to use:**
-Use to organize content, reveal structure, or group related actions.
+[Example : Use to organize content, reveal structure, or group related actions.]

 **When not to use:**
-Do not encode business state only through layout treatment.
+[Example : Do not encode business state only through layout treatment.]

 **Best practices:**
+[Example :
 - Use only semantic theme tokens for UI rendering.
 - Keep state handling explicit; never simulate hover/pressed with opacity-only changes.
-- Keep trigger width and popup alignment consistent across states.
+- Keep trigger width and popup alignment consistent across states.]

 ---

 ### 2. Figma MCP link

 > Attach the MCP link of the component.
-> Capture all states side by side if possible (Figma → select master component → Cmd+Shift+C to copy as image).

-> What the screenshot should show:
-> - All variants and sizes
-> - All states (default, hover, focus, active, disabled, loading)
-> - Light and dark modes if applicable
-> - Edge cases (long label, icon only, etc.)

 Here is the link of the component and all its variables : [Component link]